QuinnFreedman/modular/modules/Drift/docs/assembly_instructions.md

 ![](images/tutorial_11.jpg)

 Put the IC chips in their sockets.
+You may need to straighten the legs a little bit to make them fit, then press hard till they are firmly seated.

 ![](images/tutorial_12.jpg)